 According to a PwC study with close to 22,500 participants, in 2014, 34% of shoppers went to brick-and-mortar stores on a weekly basis.
 However, despite the tremendous growth of e-commerce, traditional shopping is still a fun social experience for 44% of study participants.

 If we put traditional retail shopping statistics aside, PwC’s 2018 Global Consumer Insights Survey highlighted one of the uprising trends in e-retail.
 Namely, based on the data from PwC, the percentage of online shoppers that purchase via PC has seen a significant drop – from 27% in 2013 to 20% in 2018.

 Mobile commerce, on the other hand, has seen a ten-percent increase in the same period, and it is one of the e-retail trends we see changing consumers’ habits and the entire e-commerce market in general.

 12. 63.5% of all e-commerce sales come from mobile.

 (Source: Build Fire)

 According to m-commerce statistics from Build Fire, in 2018, nearly two-thirds of all e-commerce sales came from mobile devices.
-In 2019, mobile commerce will have an even larger share of online sales at 67.2%, and, according to eMarketer’s predictions, m-commerce should generate approximately $2.3 trillion this year.
+In 2019, mobile commerce had an even larger share of online sales at 67.2%, and, according to eMarketer’s predictions, m-commerce should generate approximately $2.3 trillion in 2019.
 When it comes to further growth, we can expect purchases from mobile devices to account for 72.9% of all e-commerce sales in 2021.
 Additionally, m-commerce sales should also generate $3.56 trillion in two years from now.